dskuzm/Rounds-information/README.md

 Rounds information

-You can view a live demo of the project by visiting ...
+You can view a live demo of the project by visiting  [this link](https://dskuzm.github.io/Rounds-information/).

 ## Getting Started

-First, run the development server:
+First, run the development server:`

 ```bash
 npm run dev